DuartBreedt/EduanBreedtBlog/content/blog/the-body-as-machine-is-dead-we-have-killed-it.md

 God, in this instance, should not simply be dismissed as an illusion or false perception, as so many atheists often do.
 It might be true that God was not a man floating in the sky, but God was real insofar as God played a siginifact role in shaping our world.
-God was an extrodinarily potent thing - an assemblage - organzing and assembling material in the world.
+God was an extraodinarily potent thing - an assemblage - organzing and assembling material in the world.
 Without God, entire empires, societies, cities, and cultures would not have existed.
 With the Enlightenment, new concepts
 (or assemblages) were taking God's place.